FRANÇAIS

 Unveiling the potential of machine learning in cost-effective degradation of pharmaceutically active compounds: A stirred photo-reactor study

-Acosta-Angulo, B., Lara-Ramos, J., Nino-Vargas, A., Diaz-Angulo, J., Benavides-Guerrero, J., Bhattacharya, A., Cloutier, S. et Machuca-Martinez, F..
+Acosta-Angulo, B., Lara-Ramos, J., Nino-Vargas, A., Diaz-Angulo, J., Benavides-Guerrero, J., Bhattacharya, A., Cloutier, S. and Machuca-Martinez, F..
 2024. « Unveiling the potential of machine learning in cost-effective degradation of pharmaceutically active compounds: A stirred photo-reactor study ».
 Chemosphere, vol. 358.

 [thumbnail of Cloutier-S-2024-28747.pdf]